NOVA-IMS-Innovation-and-Analytics-Lab/publications/scripts/README.rst

 Experiments
 ===========

-The following scripts execute the experimental procedure of the corresponding papers.
+The following commands execute the experimental procedure of the various papers.

 Geometric SMOTE: A geometrically enhanced drop-in replacement for SMOTE
 =======================================================================